UEFI-code/PyTorch_For_PoorGuys/README.md

 **On macOS**

+It is meaningless to try this Poor Guys version on MacOS, because CUDA not supported on MacOS.
+However, if you managed to hack the CUDA on MacOS, you can try the following:

 ```bash
 export CMAKE_PREFIX_PATH=${CONDA_PREFIX:-"$(dirname $(which conda))/../"}
 MACOSX_DEPLOYMENT_TARGET=10.9 CC=clang CXX=clang++ python setup.py develop
 ```

 **On Windows**

+Well, try it if you have time, but I don't want try this Poor Guys version on Windows.

 Choose Correct Visual Studio Version.